nautsio/workshop-docker-consul/part1-vagrant.md

 !SUB
 ## What just happened?
-- The redis container was spawned with the name "redis"
+- The `redis` container is started with the name `redis`
-- On hellodb's creation Docker adds a line it's `/etc/hosts` file which maps the hostname "redis" to the matching IP address
+- The `hellodb` container is started and Docker adds the hostname `redis` and it's matching container IP to the `/etc/hosts` file
-- The hellodb application connects to "redis:6379" which with the help of the value in the `/etc/hosts` file gets mapped to the IP address of the redis container
+- The `hellodb` application can connect to `redis:6379`